 C-765 and C-765-A NEPCS BMPs.
 NEPCS is an automated system with failure alarms and interlocks that will shut down the system on the occurrence of certain alarm conditions.
 During normal operations, the system has the capability to operate with minimal operational support.
-O&M of NEPCS is operated and governed by the Operation and Maintenance Plan for the Northeast Plume Containment System

-Interim Remedial Action at the Paducah Gaseous Diffusion Plant, Paducah, Kentucky, DOE/OR/07-1535.
+O&M of NEPCS is operated and governed by the Operation and Maintenance Plan for the Northeast Plume Containment System Interim Remedial Action at the Paducah Gaseous Diffusion Plant, Paducah, Kentucky, DOE/LX/07-2470&D1.
+The O&M plan was assigned a new document number during the last revision.
 The operator conducts equipment inspections and system checks of key process variables, records system operational data, and ensures effective and safe system operation when the system is operating.
 NEPCS corrective and preventive maintenance and calibration are performed in accordance with manufacturer's recommendations, sound engineering practices, and applicable procedures.
-Process information can be accessed locally by the main system control panel when the system is operating in accordance with applicable procedures.
-NEPCS contains a dedicated automatic telephone dialer (auto-dialer) for calling designated on-call personnel when system alarm conditions occur.
-Abnormal operating conditions trigger alarms to the main system control panel.
-The auto-dialer, upon receipt of an alarm signal from the programmable logic controller, dials on-call personnel and delivers an alarm message.
+Process information can be accessed locally by the main system control panels when the system is operating in accordance with applicable procedures.
+NEPCS utilizes a dedicated automatic telephone dialer (autodialer) for calling designated on-call personnel when system alarm conditions occur.
+Abnormal operating conditions trigger alarms to the main system control panels.
+The autodialer, upon receipt of an alarm signal from the programmable logic controller, dials on-call personnel and delivers an alarm message.